Pathé: Innovations

-Worldwide, the company emphasised research, investing in such experiments as hand-coloured film and the synchronisation of film and gramophone recordings.
+Worldwide, the company emphasised research, investing in such experiments the synchronisation of film and gramophone recordings.
 In 1908, Pathé invented the newsreel that was shown in theatres prior to the feature film.
 The news clips featured the Pathé logo of a crowing rooster at the beginning of each reel.
 In 1912, it introduced 28 mm non-flammable film and equipment under the brand name Pathescope.
 Pathé News produced cinema newsreels from 1910, up until the 1970s when production ceased as a result of mass television ownership.

+In 1907, the Pathé group decided to abandon the outright sale of film prints and instead establish a novel rental system for cinema operators.
+This measure, motivated by the market's profitability crisis and the saturation caused by the resale of worn-out prints, marked a decisive break in the film industry: for the first time, a producer-distributor retained ownership of the prints and rented them to cinemas, ensuring the quality of screenings and regular revenue.
+This innovation, initiated by Charles Pathé, laid the foundations for the modern film distribution model, still based today on the rental of films.